 "Chris is absolutely fabulous.
 There's no doubt in my mind that I wouldn't have the success I do without this service.
 It's not just editing.
 It's all the extras with the content development, and details to the scenes and characters that make Chris more than worth it.
 I often feel insecure with my work and worry about the flow and how it will be perceived.
 Chris provides a detailed perspective on what's written as well as what can be added to smooth over scenes and provide any needed development or added features to the book that readers will enjoy and/or expect.
 By the time Chris whips my books into shape, I have all the confidence in the world that my fans are going to love it." - Willow Winters, USA Today Bestselling Author

 "Chris is a one of a kind editor.
-Most editors just tell you what's wrong with your book.
-But Chris goes one step further and actually fixes your book.
 I won't release a book without her." - Alana Albertson

 After review of the complete and unedited initial manuscript, the editor will provide a price and delivery estimate based on the initial word count and level of editing desired (see below).

 Please note: Rates listed apply only to full-length fiction novels.
 For novellas, children’s books, poetry books, and nonfiction, please email to discuss your project so we can provide you with a quote.